ryan-parag/ryanparag.com/notes/building-an-app-for-slack-themes.md

 ## That's it, for now

-This is as far as I made it, but now that we have our data in Firestore, my next objective is to design an experience for an integrated Slack app - rather than copy/paste themes, we could give users the ability to get a theme directly from a */* command!
+This is as far as I've made it, but now that we have our data in Firestore, my next objective is to design an experience for an integrated Slack app - rather than copy/paste themes, we could give users the ability to get a theme directly from a */* command!

-*I didn't delve too much into the code or design here, but if you have questions, feel free to look at the [repo on GitHub](https://github.com/ryan-parag/slack-themes) or contact me using the details below!*
+I didn't delve too much into the code or design here, but if you have questions, feel free to look at the [repo on GitHub](https://github.com/ryan-parag/slack-themes) or contact me using the details below!